ScalaWilliam/pure-javascript-filtering-for-any-html-table/README.md

 # Pure JavaScript filtering for any plain HTML table

 Super simple filtering without frameworks and complex components.
+Comes with Autocompletion.
 Simply copy & paste.

 It works, assuming you have the following structure of your table: